Tomshiii/ahk/README.md

 ## Explanation:

 #### [Keyboard Shortcuts.ini/Keyboard Shortcut Adjustments.ahk](https://github.com/Tomshiii/ahk/tree/main/KSA)
 An ini file/ahk script combo for defining all keyboard shortcuts for programs that are then used within other scripts.
-Having them defined separately in an ini file allows for easy swapping of hotkeys without needing to dig through each and every macro/function that uses its.
+Having them defined separately in an ini file allows for easy swapping of hotkeys without needing to dig through each and every macro/function that uses it.
 You do NOT need to run this ahk file, it is [#Include(d)](https://lexikos.github.io/v2/docs/commands/_Include.htm) in MS_Functions.ahk

 #### [My Scripts.ahk](https://github.com/Tomshiii/ahk/blob/main/My%20Scripts.ahk)
 This script is the "central" script if you will.
 A lot of my windows scripts are here (and a hand full of scripts I use for editing).